kframework/k-in-k/kink.md

   rule sortNameFromProdDecl(kSyntaxProduction(KSORT:UpperName, _)) => KSORT
 ```

-We use our visitor infrastructure here to implement the
+We use the visitor infrastructure to implement the following transformation
-`#extractKoreSortsFromProductions` pipeline step.
-We extend the `Action` sort, and use the `#visitResult` construct
+step.
+In order to use the visitor infrastructure, the following steps have
+to be followed -
+  - The `Visitor` sort has to be extended with the pipeline step being
+    implemented.
+For instance, we extend it with the
+    `#extractSortsFromProductions` construct, corresponding the transformation
+    step being implemented.
-to indicate the result of applying the action.
+  - Implement the behavior of the `#visit` construct with the transformation
-Notice that we return a modified `Action` as the second argument of
-our result.
-The modified action allows threading state through
-the visitors.
+    construct from above.
+The result of the step must be a set of `transformed`
+    sentences.
+The visitor infrastructure then takes care of putting the
+    transformed sentences into corresponding modules and subsequently the
+    transformed defintion.

 ```k
   syntax Visitor ::= "#extractSortsFromProductions"